xdp-project/bpf-examples/pping/README.md

 RTT).
 And even without sampling there is some inherent sampling due to TCP timestamps only being updated at a limited rate (1000 Hz).

+#### Outputting flow opening/closing events
+A flow is not considered opened until a reply has been seen for it.
+The `flow_state` map keeps information about if the flow has been opened or not, which is checked and updated for each reply.
+The check and update of this information is not performed atomically, which may result in multiple replies thinking they are the first, emitting multiple flow-opened events, in case they are processed concurrently.

+Likewise, when flows are closed it checks if the flow has been opened to determine if a flow closing message should be sent.
+If multiple replies are processed concurrently, it's possible one of them will update the flow-open information and emit a flow opening message, but another reply closing the flow without thinking it's ever been opened, thus not sending a flow closing message.

 ## Similar projects
 Passively measuring the RTT for TCP traffic is not a novel concept, and there exists a number of other tools that can do so.
 A good overview of how passive